Kemijärvi: History

 The first permanent settler inhabitant of Kemijärvi was Paavali Ollinpoika Halonen, who moved from the region of Oulu, from Niskakylä, Utajärvi to Kemijärvi about 1580.
-His wife was Anna Laurintytär Halonen, and their children were Paavo, Olli and Pekka Halonen.
+His wife was Anna Laurintytär Halonen, and they had the children.
 Paavali's place of residence is known today as Halosenranta.
-As the first settlers moved to Kemijärvi, the area was no longer inhabited exclusively by the Sami people, but Ämmänvaara in the area of the municipality is an ancient sacrificial place of Samis.
+Previously the area was inhabited exclusively by the Sami people.

+During the Winter War Kemijärvi was bombed to such an extent that over half of the buildings were destroyed.
+On December 20 1939, a battle ensues on the nearby hill of Mäntyvaara between the finnish Salla battalion and 596th battalion of the Soviet Union.
+The battle lasted 4 hours, ending in finnish victory, with the Salla battalion losing 17 soldiers.
+After the battle, finns found a large amount of weapons left behind by the fleeing soviets.
+Bodies of 180 soviet soldiers were buried near the hill, with some sources claiming over 300 soviet soldiers losing their lives.